akhealth/RFP-ARIES-Support/Attachment 10 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 ## IT Requirements Intent and Approach

-DHSS IT believes that modular acquisition properly aligns the risks and responsibilities.
+DHSS IT believes that our current support strategy properly aligns the risks and responsibilities.
 DHSS owns the end-product.
 So, we own the risks and responsibilities of envisioning the product increments, directing the technical changes we can support, and managing the product artifacts, the delivery pipelines and the environments in which the product ultimately executes.

-The Offeror owns the work of understanding the product requirements and translating those into well-designed, well-tested, secure and working software product.
-So, the Offeror owns the risks and responsibilities of innovating; filling-in and realizing the details of the product increment in a manner acceptable to DHSS.
+The Offeror owns the work of understanding the support needs and translating those into well-designed, well-tested, secure and working software.
+This also includes developing processes and strategy with DHSS to ensure that the platform is secure, supported and efficient for users.
+So, the Offeror owns the risks and responsibilities of innovating; filling-in and realizing the details of the platform and program needs in a manner acceptable to DHSS.

-In modular acquisition both DHSS and the Offeror accept significant constraints absent from risk-laden traditional acquisition models.
+In our current structure both DHSS and the Offeror accept significant constraints absent from risk-laden traditional support models.
 However, in exchange for those constraints each party is freed from substantial risks as well.

-The intent of the IT requirements is to relate and orient DHSS IT and the Offeror to the expected DHSS services needed to support the work of modular acquisition.
+The intent of the IT requirements is to relate and orient DHSS IT and the Offeror to the expected DHSS services needed to support the work.

 At a high-level, these IT requirements support the proposal solicitation by meeting two goals: